If you are thinking of randomly picking up a longboard to get the job done for downhill riding, you are wrong.

 Deck profile – “Rocker” to get the most support and control.

-Concave – Progressive, w-concave, tub, and radial are the four concaves that a downhill deck should have any one of these.
+Concave – Progressive, w-concave, tub, and radial are the four concaves that a downhill deck should have these.

 Deck Flex – Stiff.
 Should avoid flex or medium flex for downhill riding.